iKenndac/new-blog/content/posts/2015-08-16-garmin-virb-xe-review.md

 I could go the other way — import the raw video into my editor of choice, apply corrections, merge in the better audio, etc, but you still end up with an extra encoding step that reduces quality.

-Solving this is actually relatively easy, and my prototype application from years ago had this built-in: several video formats and containers support videos with alpha channels.
+<del>Solving this is actually relatively easy, and my prototype application from years ago had this built-in: several video formats and containers support videos with alpha channels.
 What I'd love to do is add my data overlays in VIRB Edit then export a lossless video containing *only* the overlays on a transparent canvas.
 This way, I could import the original video and the overlays into my editor of choice and keep them in separate tracks, allowing me to apply rotations and colour corrections to the video to my heart's content.
-Bonus points for being able to export each overlay separately, allowing the sweet animations seen in Garmin's own VIRB XE promotional video!
+Bonus points for being able to export each overlay separately, allowing the sweet animations seen in Garmin's own VIRB XE promotional video!</del>

+**Update January 2016:** I'm not sure if I was just being dumb when I wrote this review, but I've recently found an option in VIRB Edit's preferences: *Export transparent PNG sequence for overlays*.
+This does exactly what it says on the tin, and after exporting a video it'll separately export a sequence of transparent PNGs containing only the overlays.
+Apple's Motion editing software picked this sequence up directly with no further action needed on my part.
+The only minor downside to this is that you'll have one PNG sequence containing every single overlay, which is less useful if you want to animate them independently.
+This can be worked around, though, by exporting multiple times with one overlay at a time.
+The minor downside to *that* approach, though, is that there's no option to export *only* the overlay PNG sequence, so you have to re-export the video itself as well.
+This can become a lengthy process!

 ### Hail To The Power User